 The West Virginia Hardwood Alliance Zone consists of twelve counties in the heart of West Virginia’s hardwood region.
 We provide a competitive advantage to the hardwood industry in relation to relocation, expansion, and development.

-Three advantages set us apart from other locations: abundant natural resources located near major transportation, a highly skilled labor force available at competitive wages, and an outstanding quality of life.
+Three advantages set us apart from other locations: abundant natural resources, we are located near major transportation, and we have a highly skilled labor force available at competitive wages.

 The West Virginia Hardwood Alliance Zone is a major hardwood-producing region that sustains nearly 400 manufacturing, processing and other wood-product operations.

 The average hardwood timber growth in West Virginia is three times the amount of lumber that is harvested for production.